"I sculpt to bring more smiles into the world."

 (Have you read my interview in the UncommonGoods blog?
 Find out more about my inspiration, my process, and what I look like covered in dust.)

 Why are your sculptures created as limited editions?

+How does this affect my editions?
 When I create an original sculpture, I take great care with small details to achieve the perfect expression in the master sculpture.
-This master sculpture then becomes the source of the mold I use for casting in stone.
 But the master sculpture is invariably destroyed in demolding, so the resulting mold retains the only true copy.

 Because molds lose detail with each casting, I can only create a limited number of each design while still maintaining the quality of the original.
 Once tiny variations begin to appear in the castings, the mold can only be discarded and no more copies can be made.

 Because of their small size and reduced detail, the love token molds are much more forgiving.
 This allows me to create open editions of these tiny sculptures, although there is an upper limit on these molds, as well.

 I have created an open-edition series of sculpture in collaboration with UncommonGoods that is exclusive to their site and catalog.
 These sculptures were developed expressly to offer careful attention to detail without edition limits on each design.

 Why use cast stone for your sculpture?

 I believe sculpture should be as enchanting to the touch as it is to the eye, and for that, nothing compares to cast stone.
 The stone feels surprisingly cool when handled, and then warms gently in response to contact.
 The surface invites you to touch it, feel the contours, and enjoy the velvety texture.
 Each piece also has a delicious weight and density, with a substantial feel that belies its diminutive size.